CyberDiscovery/meta/RULES.md

 3. No inappropriate content

-    *Remember this is a server for a programme for 14-18 year olds.
+    *Remember this is a server for a programme for 13-18 year olds.
 No gory, sexual or scary content, e.g. screamer links, porn, death, etc.*

 4. No harassment

-    *Including sexual harassment or encouraging or harassment*
+    *Including sexual harassment and encouraging harassment*

 5. Use the appropriate channels